-At that time, detergent pods had been out for less than a year.
+Detergent pods had been out for less than a year.
 During that time, the American Association of Poison Control Centers reported that 2,950 children had been poisoned by the pods.

-When Matt wrote about the pods two years ago, he had another solution.
+When Matt wrote about the pods years ago, he had another solution.
 If you have young kids in the house, he said, "don't buy them despite their obvious benefits."
 If you do, he suggested, keep them out of reach or lock them up.

+I'd go with his first suggestion — don't buy them.
 What other product, other than perhaps a car, would any parent purchase that had the real potential to harm a child every hour?
 Laundry detergent pods may be convenient for some people, but is that convenience worth the risk?
 The huge numbers can't all be chalked up to bad parenting.

 There is always the chance of human error, even with the most vigilant of parents.
-The NYT tells the story of one mother who kept the pods on a high shelf, but one accidentally fell on the ground and she didn't realize it.
+The New York Times tells the story of one mother who kept the pods on a high shelf, but one accidentally fell on the ground and she didn't realize it.
 When her 18-month-old son ate the pod, he ended up in intensive care for three days.
 She has switched back to liquid detergent.

 I don't buy pods because they're more expensive, and I don't think the convenience of tossing a pod into the washer as opposed to pouring liquid detergent warrants the expense at all.
 I also don't have young children anymore.
 But, if I did buy the pods for convenience sake and had young children, I would stop using them.

 Editor's note: This story has been updated with new information since it was originally published in November 2014.